sahilkamath0108/Jarvis-AI/README.md

 J.A.R.V.I.S is a versatile AI assistant designed to streamline interactions through natural language understanding and automation.
 Here's an overview of the technologies and features integrated into J.A.R.V.I.S:

 Technologies Utilized:
+Image Generation: Implemented Text-to-Image generation using HuggingFace stabilityai/stable-diffusion-xl-base-1.0 model

-Speech Recognition: Implemented speech recognition using the SpeechRecognition library, allowing for seamless voice-based interactions.
+Speech Recognition: Speech recognition using the SpeechRecognition library, allowing for seamless voice-based interactions.

 Natural Language Processing (NLP): Integrated NLP capabilities to understand and respond to natural language queries effectively.